California Certified Shorthand Reporter (CSR) Professional Practice Exam

 Question: 1 / 400

-What is the significance of confidentiality in the work of a CSR?
+What is the role of certification in the profession of court reporting?

 Get further explanation with Examzify DeepDiveBeta